Approximation of martingale couplings on the line in the weak adapted topology: Proof of the main theorem

-\begin{proof}[Proof of Theorem \ref{thm:1}] \emph{Step 1.} Due to Lemma \ref{lem:r=1 is enough} and Lemma \ref{lem:irreducible is enough}, we may suppose without loss of generality that $r=1$ and $(\mu,\nu)$ is irreducible with component $I = (l,r)$, $l \in \R \cup \{-\infty\}$, $r \in \R \cup \{ +\infty \}$.
+\begin{proof}[Proof of Theorem \ref{thm:1}] \emph{Step 1.} Due to Lemma \ref{lem:r=1 is enough} and Lemma \ref{lem:irreducible is enough}, we may suppose w.l.o.g.\ that $r=1$ and $(\mu,\nu)$ is irreducible with component $I = (\ell,\rho)$, $\ell \in \R \cup \{-\infty\}$, $\rho \in \R \cup \{ +\infty \}$.
 Next, we define auxiliary martingale couplings close to $\pi$ which will be easier to approximate in the limit.
 We define them with the same first marginal distribution whereby the second marginal distribution is smaller with respect to the convex order.
 These auxiliary couplings will satisfy two key properties: first, their second marginal distribution must be concentrated on a compact subset of $I$ when the first marginal distribution is itself concentrated on a certain compact subset $K$ of $I$.
-Second, it is essential that their second marginal distribution has positive mass on two compact subsets of $I$ on both sides of $K$.
+Second, it is essential that their second marginal distribution has positive mass on some two compact subsets of $I$ on both sides of $K$.

 Fix $\epsilon \in (0,\frac{1}{2})$.
 Choose a compact subset $K=[a,b]$ of $I$ with

 Instead of directly approximating $\pi$, we initially consider the martingale coupling $\pi^{R,\alpha}$ whose definition is given below.
 For any $R>0$, let $(\pi^R_x)_{x\in \R}$ be the probability kernel obtained by virtue of Lemma \ref{lem:compact approx}.
 By Lemma \ref{lem:compact approx} \ref{it:compact approx} we have for all $ x \in \R$ that $\pi^R_x\le_c\pi_x$.
 Therefore,